Recipe inspired by the book “The Mysterious Affair at Styles” by Agatha Christie

 “There was only one thing about his own appearance which really pleased Hercule Poirot, and that was the profusion of his moustaches, and the way they responded to grooming and treatment and trimming.
 They were magnificent.
 He knew of nobody else who had any moustache half as good.”

-- Drain, pat dry with paper towel, and allow to come to room temperature
+Drain, pat dry with a paper towel, and allow to come to room temperature.

-- allow to rest for 5 minutes, then add tiny bit of butter and a squirt of lemon before devouring
+Allow to rest for 5 minutes, then add a tiny bit of butter and a squirt of lemon before devouring.